jaswu51/DGI/README.md

-# This repo has extended DGI from GCN embeddings to GAT embeddings
+# This repo has forked DGI, but extended from GCN embeddings to GAT embeddings

 We will see the edge has been allowed for 2-dimension features.